 Mouki Mou, Chiltern Street

 Maria Lemos is well-known in the fashion industry as the founder of influential showroom and PR agency, Rainbowwave.
-She opened Mouki Mou on Chiltern Street in 2013, which is more like a gallery than a shop.
+She opened Mouki Mou on Chiltern Street in 2013, and the vibe is more akin to a gallery than a shop.
 Products share a minimalist, neutral aesthetic, with a focus on handcraftsmanship and quality fabrics.
-This season’s covetable edit includes woven-leather bags by Belgium’s Dragon Diffusion, sculptural jewellery by New York’s Ted Muehling and tableware by British ceramicist Ali Hewson.
+This season’s covetable edit includes minimalist leather bags by LA's Are Studio, sculptural jewellery by New York’s Ted Muehling and tableware by British ceramicist Ali Hewson.

 11am – 7pm, 29 Chiltern Street, Marylebone, London W1U 7PJ, moukimou.com